 Tips and suggestions for making the origami butterfly

 - Use any paper that is thin and firm.
 Kami paper is perfect.
-Copy paper of Tant paper are excellent too.
+Copy paper and Tant paper are excellent too.

 - In the video, the butterfly is demonstrated using kami paper –7 x 3.5 inches (18 x 9 cm)